poojanagrawal/mesalabs-day1/lab1/README.md

 ### We'll refer to the “history plot” (top right) throughout the lab, so keep that panel in mind.

-For now, focus on that mixing panel in the top right.
+For now, focus on that mixing panel in the bottom right.

 **Question**: What is the mixing panel showing exactly?
 What does the colour of each line indicate?